AckerlyXu/heima/articles/traffic-manager/traffic-manager-overview.md

-<properties
+---
-    pageTitle="What is Traffic Manager | Azure"
+title: What is Traffic Manager | Azure
-    description="This article will help you understand what Traffic Manager is, and whether it is the right traffic routing choice for your application" services="traffic-manager"
+description: This article will help you understand what Traffic Manager is, and whether it is the right traffic routing choice for your application
-    documentationcenter=""
-    author="kumudd"
-    manager="timlt"
-    editor="" />
-<tags
-    ms.assetid="75d5ff9a-f4b9-4b05-af32-700e7bdfea5a"
-    ms.service="traffic-manager"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="infrastructure-services"
-    ms.date="03/16/2017"
-    wacn.date=""
-    ms.author="kumud" />
+services: traffic-manager
+documentationcenter: ''
+author: kumudd
+manager: timlt
+editor: ''

+ms.assetid: 75d5ff9a-f4b9-4b05-af32-700e7bdfea5a
+ms.service: traffic-manager
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: infrastructure-services
+ms.date: 03/16/2017
+wacn.date: ''
+ms.author: kumud
+---

 # Overview of Traffic Manager

 Azure Traffic Manager allows you to control the distribution of user traffic for service endpoints in different datacenters.
 Service endpoints supported by Traffic Manager include Azure VMs, Web Apps, and cloud services.
 You can also use Traffic Manager with external, non-Azure endpoints.

-Traffic Manager uses the Domain Name System (DNS) to direct client requests to the most appropriate endpoint based on a [traffic-routing method](/documentation/articles/traffic-manager-routing-methods/) and the health of the endpoints.
-Traffic Manager provides a range of traffic-routing methods to suit different application needs, endpoint health [monitoring](/documentation/articles/traffic-manager-monitoring/), and automatic failover.
+Traffic Manager uses the Domain Name System (DNS) to direct client requests to the most appropriate endpoint based on a [traffic-routing method](./traffic-manager-routing-methods.md) and the health of the endpoints.
+Traffic Manager provides a range of traffic-routing methods to suit different application needs, endpoint health [monitoring](./traffic-manager-monitoring.md), and automatic failover.
 Traffic Manager is resilient to failure, including the failure of an entire Azure region.

 ## Traffic Manager benefits